 We all want to be outside whenever we have the chance.
 Those of us with dogs will often bring them along to share the adventure.
 But what if our best four-legged friend is a cat?

-Cats are usually either left to roam as they please or locked up in the house, but almost never trained to join the fun.
-In the last few years, however, more and more cat owners have started harnessing up their adventure cats and bringing them along.
-A quick search of social media will reveal scores of cat-human duos hiking, kayaking, cross-country skiing, sailing, cycling, mountain climbing, road-tripping, camping and even surfing together.
+Cats are usually either left to roam as they please or kept locked up in the house, but they’re almost never trained to join the fun.
+However, in the last few years, cat owners have begun harnessing their cats and bringing them along on adventures.
+A quick search of social media reveals scores of cat-human duos hiking, kayaking, cross-country skiing, sailing, cycling, mountain climbing, road-tripping, camping and even surfing together.

-Interested in getting your cat out on the trail with you?
-It’s tricky, but hugely rewarding fun.
-I’ve learned so much from taking my cat, Aífe, on outings that I want to share some tips I’ve learned.
-I checked in with REI employee Amanda MacLeod and her fiancé Dan Borowski to see what their experience of training their two cats, Leo and Beta, had been like.
+Interested in getting your cat out on the trail?
+It’s tricky, but it can be very rewarding.
+I’ve learned a lot from taking my cat, Aífe, on outings that I want to share some tips I’ve discovered.
+I checked in with REI employee, Amanda MacLeod, and her fiancé, Dan Borowski, to hear about their experience of training their two cats, Leo and Beta.

-Here are a few of the tips we came up with to get your adventure cat ready to hit the trails:
+Here are a few tips for getting your adventure cat ready to hit the trails:

 1. Get a really good harness.

 Cats’ bodies often seem to be made of putty, and if their harnesses don’t fit just right, they can wriggle right out of them.
-Only a few companies are making harnesses specifically for cats, but many harnesses designed for small Chihuahua-sized dogs also work great for cats.
-Choose one with wide fabric panels, rather than just a couple of thin straps; it will be a lot harder for your cat to escape from.
-This is especially important because it’s very hard to get cats to respond to commands, such as “come,” the way a dog would.
-And as Dan and Amanda put it, “Most cats do not follow you like dogs.
+Only a few companies are making harnesses specifically for cats, but many harnesses designed for small, Chihuahua-size dogs also work great for cats.
+Choose a harness with wide fabric panels, rather than just a couple of thin straps; these harnesses will be a lot harder for your cat to escape from.
+This is especially important because it’s very hard to get cats to respond to commands, the way dogs do.
+As Dan and Amanda put it: “Most cats do not follow you like dogs.
 They want to travel at their own pace and go where they want to (at least our cats!).”

-Don’t just scoop your cat up one day and plop it out in the open.
-Helping your cat adjust to walking on a leash and outdoor stimulus is an ongoing process.
-Dan and Amanda have had similar experiences training Leo and Beta: “Slow methodical exposure to the new harness and the outdoors is your best tool.”
-Let your cat get used to hanging around the house in its harness, let it sniff at and sleep on its gear.
-If you have a yard, try walking the cat on-leash out there, so it can get used to the idea in a safe place.
+Don’t just scoop your cat up one day and plop her out in the open.
+Helping your cat adjust to walking on a leash and outdoor stimuli is an ongoing process.
+Dan and Amanda have had similar experiences training Leo and Beta: “Slow, methodical exposure to the new harness and the outdoors is your best tool.”
+Let your cat get used to hanging around the house in her harness, let her sniff at and sleep on her gear.
+If you have a yard, try walking your cat on-leash out there, so she can get used to the idea in a safe place.
 If you don’t have a yard, nearby parks are great alternatives.
 Start mellow, and build from there.